Global Voltage Reference Guide for Lighting Fixtures

 2. North America: United States & Canada

 Fixtures in the U.S. and Canada run on 120V/60Hz.
-If you’re importing a 220–240V fixture (e.g., from Europe), ensure it’s dual-voltage or use a suitable step-down or step-up transformer as required.
+If you’re importing a 220–240V fixture, ensure it’s dual-voltage or use a suitable transformer.
 Typical North American plugs use two flat prongs, with an optional round grounding pin.

-Europe operates at a higher voltage than North America.
-The UK uses the Type G plug (three rectangular prongs), while much of continental Europe uses Type C/E/F (two round prongs).
-Using a 120V-only fixture in Europe without conversion can damage the product.
-Confirm your fixture is rated for 220–240V/50Hz.
+Europe operates at a higher voltage.
+The UK uses Type G (three rectangular prongs), while continental Europe uses Type C/E/F (two round prongs).
+Confirm your fixture is rated for 220–240V/50Hz to avoid damage.

 | Country | Voltage | Frequency | Plug Type(s) |